AxonFramework/AxonFramework/axon-5/implementation-guidelines.md

 When constructing Axon Framework 5, and you are in doubt, take the following guidelines into account:

 1. Discover the essence of your API!
+  This means, deriving an API that provides us the flexibility to "move into the future."
+  Thus, not necessarily *implementing* all our ideas in 5.0.0, but provide space for changes in 5.[1..N].0.
 2. Ease of use when using the Framework.
   a.
 Bare-bones for maximum freedom.
   b.
 Declarative configuration style.